karth707/hotelBookingApp/README.md

 ===============

 Application for class assignment purposes.
-Application that manages concurrent booking of hotels.
+Application that manages concurrent booking of hotel room by travel agents.

 Description: